getbowtied/the-hanger-extender/README.txt

 == Description ==

-Companion plugin for **The Hanger** theme.
+Companion plugin for the **The Hanger** theme.
 Extends the functionality by adding theme specific features.

 **Gutenberg Blocks:**
 - Slider